 - Capacities are to be reduced to account for the weight of the rack

 system; deduct the weight of beams, frames, decking, and accessories.

 - Other frame capacities are available for applications with large

 quantities; consult us.

-- RMI 2008 recommends the use of optional accessories to reduce damage to
+- RMI 2008 recommends the use of protective equipment to reduce damage to

 frames.
 Items including column protectors, double columns, and